drewf24/world-airbnb/writeup/writeup.md

 entire home/apt as our baseline.
 The r-squared from our linear model tells us that roughly 0.841% of the variability in median availability can be explained by the type of room of Airbnb’s in New York.
-Considering is a relatively small R squared value.
-We continued to look into other factors which might influence availability.
+Considering this is a relatively small R squared value, we continued to look into other factors which might influence availability.

-To do this, we selected linear model to predict Airbnb availability by all relevant variables relating to the way in which the property is listed.
-The linear model produced did select roomtype among other variables to predict availability.
+To do this, we selected a linear model to predict Airbnb availability by all relevant variables relating to the way in which the property is listed.
+The linear model produced selected roomtype among other variables to predict availability.
 From this we concluded that 10.49% of the variability in availability can be explained by the way the property is listed - the room type, minimum nights required, number of reviews